 He was appointed to his post by Morsi and came under sharp criticism at the time even by some in the police as too beholden to the Islamist president.
 But since the coup, he has fully embraced the new military-led leadership.

-Nearly 2,000 members of Morsi's Muslim Brotherhood and other Islamist groups have been detained over the past month, most accused of inciting violence or weapons possession.
+Nearly 2,000 members of the Muslim Brotherhood, from which Morsi hails, and other Islamist groups have been detained over the last month, nearly all pending investigation into cases involving inciting violence or possession of weapons.
 Most deny the charges.

 Some of Morsi's more hard-line supporters have publicly threatened to wage a campaign of assassinations and car bombings against officials of the military-backed government until the former president is reinstated.

-Security officials have said they have unraveled hit lists that included politicians, public figures and journalists.
+Security officials have said that they have unraveled hit lists that included politicians, public figures and journalists, which were widely reported in the media.